dataArtisans/flink-training-web/exercises/taxiData.md

 wget http://training.data-artisans.com/trainingData/nycTaxiFares.gz
 ~~~~

-It's not strictly necessary to use wget, but however you get the data, do not decompress or rename the `.gz` files.
+It's not strictly necessary to use wget, but however you get the data, **do not decompress or rename the `.gz` files**.

 ### 3. Generate a Taxi Ride Data Stream in a Flink program